Kyvelu/Kyvelu/README.md

 - 🔭 I’m currently working on: https://fqcxnbot.tk/
 - 🌱 I’m currently learning `JavaScript`
-- 👯 I’m looking to collaborate on `Anything`.
+- 👯 I’m looking to collaborate on `Anything`
-- 🤔 I’m looking for help with `Developing`.
+- 🤔 I’m looking for help with `Developing`
 - 💬 Ask me about `Anything`
 - 📫 How to reach me: `A Ticket In My Discord`
 - 😄 Pronouns: `he/him`
-- ⚡ Fun fact: `I started developing since 6th Grade.`
+- ⚡ Fun fact: `I started developing since 6th Grade`

 ## Links